amir734jj/go-lexer/README.md

 Simple lexer in golang.
 It uses:

 - regular expressions to tokensize the strings
-- greedy to find the longest possible token
+- greedy approach to find the longest possible token

 ```go
 var lexer func(text string) []Token = NewLexer().